Coronavirus Aid, Relief, and Economic Security (CARES) Act Information:

 The FAFSA will close on June 30, for the current school year.

-Monitor you’re A-State email account for further instructions from the A-State Financial Aid Office.
+Remember!
+Monitor your A-State email account for further instructions from the A-State Financial Aid Office.

 Disbursement of Financial Aid: